+Coffee with the Chief- allows for a one-on-one conversation between the Chief and a member of the community to promote a stronger relationship between the Police Department and those it serves.
+It is intended to create a more relaxed atmosphere to casually discuss any areas of concerns or suggestions for improvements that would aid the department in its mission to provide the highest quality police force.

-- Refuse to Be a Victim A nationally recognized crime prevention and personal safety program designed to provide men and women with information that assists in the development of their own personal safety strategies.
-The program seeks to build confidence through an understanding of risk and personal safety strategies. - Coffee with Cops- An informal program designed to promote dialogue between police officers and the surrounding University community.
-This open forum-type event provides a setting where members of the community can ask questions, raise concerns or converse with UPD. - Safety Escorts- University Police offers walking safety escorts, both on and off campus, to all members of the University community and are available 24 hours a day, 7 days a week.
-Please call UPD at 570-941-7888 to request safety escort at least 15 minutes prior. - Non-violent Mental Health Crisis Intervention-Provides University community members with basic information that can assist in the recognition, identification, and non-violent intervention of a person suffering from a mental health crisis. - Clery Training- A program presented to all identified Campus Security Authorities on a yearly basis.
+Safety Escorts- University Police offers walking safety escorts, both on and off campus, to all members of the University community and are available 24 hours a day, 7 days a week.
+Please call UPD at least 15 minutes prior to your anticipated need, at 570-941-7888, to request safety escort.

+Non-violent Mental Health Crisis Intervention-Provides University community members with basic information that can assist in the recognition, identification, and non-violent intervention of a person suffering from a mental health crisis.

+Clery Training- A program presented to all identified Campus Security Authorities on a yearly basis.
 It informs each CSA of their crime reporting responsibilities respective to their position at the University.
 All CSA's, as part of their regular duties, have significant responsibility for students on campus.

-- Drug/Contraband Identification A program presented at the start of each fall semester for incoming Resident Assistants and Student Officers which displays prohibited weapons, and drug and alcohol related items, to assist those groups with visual identification of contraband in residence halls. - CPR/First Aid- When requested, Environmental Health and Safety hosts training sessions that lead to certification in CPR and First Aid.
-It prepares University members to recognize and respond to respiratory, cardiac, and other emergency situations. - Pedestrian Safety Initiative- Offered multiple times throughout the year, University Police in conjunction with PennDOT, Scranton Police, Student Government, and Community and Government Relations, host Pedestrian Safety Events where University community members receive safety tips and handout materials regarding safe pedestrian practices. - Crime Prevention Poster Series- A series of 6 crime prevention posters are posted by UPD in an effort to educate our campus community on prevention tips, and to serve as a constant reminder to employ personal safety skills in our everyday lives.
+Drug/Contraband Identification- A program presented at the start of each fall semester for incoming Resident Assistants and Student Officers which displays prohibited weapons, and drug and alcohol related items, to assist those groups with visual identification of contraband in residence halls.

+CPR/First Aid- When requested, Environmental Health and Safety hosts training sessions that lead to certification in CPR and First Aid.
+It prepares University members to recognize and respond to respiratory, cardiac, and other emergency situations.

+Pedestrian Safety Initiative- University Police, in partnership with PennDOT, Scranton Police, Student Government, and Community and Government Relations, host Pedestrian Safety Events throughout the year.
+University community members receive safety tips and handout materials regarding safe pedestrian practices.

+Crime Prevention Poster Series- In an effort to educate our campus community on prevention tips, and serve as a constant reminder to employ personal safety skills in our everyday lives, UPD distributes a series of six crime prevention posters.
 The crime prevention series include topics such as: Safety in Residence Halls; Theft Prevention; Safety in Off-Campus Housing; UPD Resources; See Something, Say Something; and General Safety Tips.

+Cops in the Community- It is a multi-dimensional program that highlights the day-to-day functions and interactions University Police are already engaged in, while also engaging the community with a variety of interactive initiatives including visiting local schools.